OctopusDeploy/docs/docs/how-to/get-a-database-backup-and-encrypt-the-master-key.md

 position: 28
 ---

 When you contact Octopus Deploy support, sometimes we aren't able to reproduce the issue you're experiencing.
-This can be due to specific circumstances in your instance, or corrupted data which we can't reproduce.
-We may ask you to send us a database backup and your encrypted master key.
+This can be due to specific circumstances in your instance, or corrupted data which we won't be able to reproduce.
+We may ask you to send us a database backup and your encrypted master key, which will allow us to accurately reproduce your environment and diagnose the issue.
 This guide provides a walkthrough to get the best information for us to help troubleshoot these issues.

 ## Step-by-step guide